MathCalc-app/MathCalc/README.md

    ```bash
    npm install
    ```
-2. Add your environment variables into env-var.ts (Change env-var-example.ts to env-var.ts)
+2. Add your environment variables into eas.json (or do `eas secret:create --scope project --name NAME --value VALUE`)

 3. Make your code

-4. Start the app
+4. Start the app for developing with Expo Go

    ```bash
     npx expo start